gmum/toolkit/README.md

 * pytorch_project_template - template for a pytorch (using new featuers of vegab).
 Last updated 08.2018.

-* keras_project_template - template for a keras project (slightly outdated).
+* keras_project_template - template for a keras project.
 Last updated around 04.2018.

 * utils - random things